https

 - (later) connect to other "service" containers.

-(Some of the options in the survey, like haproxy
+(Some of the options in the survey, like haproxy, only do the

 "listen" and "connect" parts, but that reduces the "read files" part